 Underwater AR prototype, commissioned by Adam Zaretsky, 2018

 ImmerSea: Subversive Submersibles is a project by Oya Damla, Kira deCoudres, Adam Zaretsky, Ryan Cotham of water-adapted augmented reality (AR).
 This included aquatic AR goggles, immersive AR environments and AR submergibles.
 In the summer of 2018, Adam Zaretsky design and create the gear that would hold the AR devices underwater.
-I created the prototype out of thick copper cabling, plumbing tube, pvc joints, and duct tape and other garbage lying about the house.
-We then used this prototype in the NO!!!BOT performance at Grace Performance Space in Brooklyn.
+I created the prototype out of thick copper cabling, plumbing tube, pvc joints, duct tape and other garbage lying about the house.
+We used this prototype in the NO!!!BOT performance at Grace Performance Space in Brooklyn.

 more info about project ImmerSea: Subversive Submersibles

 Ganga Satellite Headgear, commissioned by Anuj Vaidya, 2017

 I was commissioned by Anuj Vaidya as Production Designer for the Ganga Satellite element of his project, When Sita Was a Microbe.
 This project, produced as a fundraiser for SF Women Against Rape in the summer of 2017, featured two performances that brought together Deaf and hearing communities through dance and drama: I Have Never Known Two, based on a poem by Aniruddhan Vasudevan, and Ganga Satellite, which charts the journey of a million sitas – microbes in space who arrive on earth to become a sentient forest.